lambdaclass/zksync_local_stack/README.md

 ## Prover

-When the stack is initiated, various binaries execute, each containing one of the tools involved in the process of block proof generation.
-For simplicity, the Prover runs in its CPU version.
+When the stack is initiated in prover mode, various binaries execute, each containing one of the tools involved in the process of block proof generation.
 Here's a list of all the binaries and different components being executed, along with their corresponding `tmux` session since all these components take control of the terminal:

 - **Prover**: The main prover.
 The `tmux` session for this part is `zksync-prover`.
 - **Prover gateway**: Acts as a communication layer between the server running the state keeper and the proving subsystem.
 The `tmux` session for this part is `zksync-prover-gateway`.